javierfernandes/artemisajs/README.md

 ```
 So it will only call the fetch if there is a city in the state.

-> THIS CURRENTLY DOES NOT SUPPORT USING PROPS (UPDATING WHEN PROPS CHANGE) !!!

 # Slot

 The slot has the following properties